 Coronavirus (COVID-19): the policing response and what you need to know

-A major incident has been declared by the Avon and Somerset Local Resilience Forum (LRF) to help with the multi-agency response to the COVID-19 coronavirus.
+In March 2020, Avon and Somerset Local Resilience Forum (LRF) declared a major incident to help with the multi-agency response to the COVID-19 pandemic.

 View the latest on:

 We will update this page with further changes but the current situation is:

 - Emergency and high priority calls: You will see no changes to the way we respond to emergency and high priority calls.
 These are a critical function we will maintain to protect the public.
 We would encourage people to report non-urgent incidents online instead of calling 101.

 - COVID-19 breach of restrictions: If you have concerns that an individual or business has significantly breached Government restrictions you can report it using our online form, ring us on 101 (for non-emergencies) or 999 (for emergencies).

 - Enquiry Offices: Most of our Enquiry Offices have now re-opened.
 Before visiting them, please check the individual station’s page for up to date opening hours on our police station webpages.